Zymplectic/Zymplectic-Project/README.md

 Zymplectic is a numerical integration platform intended for scientific and educational purposes.
-Zymplectic provides a highly accurate and efficient engine for simulating dynamical systems using the largest existing library of symplectic integrators.
+Zymplectic is an accurate and efficient engine for simulating dynamical systems using the largest existing library of symplectic integrators.
 Zymplectic does not require installation and does not modify files outside its directory unless instructed to by the user.

 How to use: